kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

 8. As a cluster operator, I want to be able to quickly respond to a non-Kubernetes CVE that affects my base image or Kubernetes dependencies by upgrading my clusters in an automated fashion.
 9. As a cluster operator, I would like to upgrade to a new minor version of Kubernetes so that my cluster remains supported.
 10. As a cluster operator, I want to know that my cluster isn’t working properly after creation.
 I have ended up with an API server I can access, but kube-proxy isn’t functional or new machines are not registering themselves with the control plane.
+11. As a cluster operator I would like to use MachineDeployment like rollout strategy to upgrade my control planes.
+For example in resource constrained environments I would like to my machines to be removed one-by-one before creating a new ones.
+I would also like to be able to rely on the default control plane upgrade mechanism without any extra effort when specific rollout strategy is not needed.

 #### Identified features from user stories